 Fly from the continental U.S. to Hawaii for just 25,000 SKYPASS miles round-trip!
 Credit: Korean Air

-Screenshot of a Delta award itinerary from SEA to HNL
+Delta award from Seattle to Kona.

-Round-trip SkyTeam business class awards between North America and Africa
+Round-trip SkyTeam business-class awards between North America and Africa

 You can find similar value with Flying Blue for select destinations in West Africa.
 But the SKYPASS rate is practically unbeatable for travel to South Africa and other countries in the southern part of the continent.
 Given the lack of Delta award space across the pond to Europe, you'll need to look for partners like Air France, KLM, and SAS.
 You should be able to tack on segments on Kenya Airways to reach additional destinations.